JoshuaMHardy/proteindj/README.md

 cd proteindj
 ```

-Next, download the models for AF2, Boltz, ProteinMPNN and RFdiffusion (~11 GB) using the download script .
+Next, download the models for AF2, Boltz, RFdiffusion etc. (~16 GB) using the download script .
 This may take a while depending on your internet connection.
 Note that this only needs to be done once on a cluster as long as the files and containers are in a location that can be accessed by all users (see [Installation Guide](docs/installation.md) for more details):

 ```
 bash scripts/download_models.sh